14islands/fourteen/README.md

 Fourteen is a clean boilerplate theme that gives you a headstart in your Wordpress theme, without making you spend too much time removing stuff.
 The idea is that you should spend time _adding_ functionality on top this theme rather than _removing_ things you won’t use.

-For instance, there is no sidebar, widget locations, etc. There is also no front-end setup here.
-Gulp or Grunt?
-Stylus or SASS?
-That is all up to you, there is no `css/` or `js`/ folders created for you :yum:
+For instance, there is no sidebar, widget locations, etc. There is also no front-end setup here. `Gulp` or `Grunt`? `Stylus` or `SASS`?
+That is all up to you, there are no `css/` or `js`/ folders created for you :yum:

 ## How to use it